bombasticSlacks/Aspirant/Game/Worlds/Goose/Mornhold.md

 Has a dorm room converted into a goblin loft.

+## Marcelle and Cantor
+A mage knight (Marcelle) and Shooter hunting the cult.

+## Aaron Spencer (He/Him)
+a soulless Prole, who wants to avoid conflict, and has a pet dog.
+They have bunned silver hair, brown eyes, are well dressed

+He works on plants at the [Mage Warriors](#Mage%20Warriors).
+Has picked the ancient coral before.

+## Corporal Gezz
+*a pointed words, who wants to fix problems no matter the cost.
+They have short cropped brown hair, blue eyes.*

+The military man who they helped to defeat the Cardinal.

+## Dres Snider (She/Her)
+a helpful Prole, who wants to fix problems no matter the cost, and is obsessed with someone famous.
+They have bald black hair, brown eyes, have dark skin.
+Has a slight homey accent.

+Dressed like a bloodborne hunter, shortsword and bow.

+Knows of Darcellus.

 ### Willy
 An eccentric old man with a hunch, patchy grey hair, bottlecap glasses and a rhaspy voice.